glaukiol1/document.js/README.md

 ## 🗒️ Notes

-document.js is still in a beta version.
-These long function names are activly being fixed in [PR #8](https://github.com/glaukiol1/document.js/pull/8).
-If you have any feedback, please open a new issue!
+document.js is still in a beta version!